shhudspeth/hb-project-shelve-it/README.md

               - View Bookshelf with books
               - View Individual Books with more details
               - Label books with want to read, read, liked, didn't like

+              1.5
+              -  - add a book via form entry and by uploading a photo